DSS Brochure

 You should take the following steps in order to request accommodations.

-2. Provide DSS with current disability related documentation or complete DSS disability declaration form.
+- Provide DAC with current disability related documentation or complete DAC disability declaration form.

-3. Meet with DSS for an Access Meeting.
+- Meet with DAC for an Access Meeting.

 As a student, you are protected by strong privacy and confidentiality policies.
 Please note that no other individuals, including parents, case managers, etc., can request accommodations on your behalf.